-In 1624, the church was renovated and a tower topped with a porch was built, as well as arcades, which housed an additional number of the people.
-The church area was then fenced with an earth rampart on which a fence was erected.
-In the second half of the 18th century, old arcades were replaced with new ones, the sacristy was enlarged, a chapel was added, and the church system was changed to a three-nave system by introducing pillars.
-The subsequent renovation in 1864, although it involved the removal of the original ceiling with a late-Gothic painting, did not fundamentally change the appearance of the building.
+In the completed late-Gothic church, the parish priest was recorded only in 1506 (“Stanislaus minister ecclesiae et scolaris in Haczov”).
+In the 16th century, the building probably did not undergo any major transformations.
+In 1624, the church was renovated and a tower was added to it, as well as arcades, which housed an additional number of people and protected the foundations.
+The church area was then fenced with an earth embankment, on which a fence was erected.
+These transformations were associated with the Tatar raid, but the church was not damaged during it.
+In the second half of the 18th century, the old arcades were replaced with new ones, a chapel was built, the interior was whitewashed, windows were enlarged and new ones were cut out, and the church was changed to a three-aisle by introducing timber pillars.
+The later renovation in 1864 involved the removal of the original ceiling with a late Gothic painting and the installation of a new one with semicircular facets.
+During it, the sacristy was also enlarged.

 Architektura gotycka w Polsce, red.
 M.Arszyński, T.Mroczko, Warszawa 1995.